Scamper10/EchoTweaks/README.md

 (Basically either just do it until you can't anymore, or, if you want to be interesting, get one of every color.)

+#### <ins>The Lie</ins>

+You will be baked.
+And then there will be cake.

+Get together all the ingredients, combine then in just the right way, et voilà!
+A cake.

 ## Changes